Find a course

 For more information email us on email@example.com or call +44 1397 703 786

 *To complete the IMCA DMT or IMCA ALST Course, you will need to return to The Underwater Centre, Fort William, at a mutually convenient time and within two years of completing your Premium Industry Package.
-The DMT or ALST and Nitrox Courses are only included for free to the end of June 2017.
+The DMT or ALST and Nitrox Courses are currently included free of charge.
+We reserve the right to withdraw this offer at any time, offer is secured on payment of course deposit.

 The HSE Surface Supplied Top Up element of this package is eligible for Tier 3 ELCAS* funding.